Happenings at First United Methodist Church

 JACK AND JILL CHRISTIAN NURSERY SCHOOL: Provides a loving Christian-based nursery for our community families.

-PIONEERS: Supports Rebecca and Nolan Scott in their endeavor to bring Christ into the lives of those of other faiths.
+PIONEERS: Supports partners in their endeavor to bring Christ into the lives of those of other faiths.

 SHINE: Provides tutoring, meals, and love of Christ to the children of our community.